A list that started off as a note on my phone

 Rubyzaar Baked: a hidden gem only to be found in Williamsburg on weekends - a gorgeous array of carefully crafted cookies, but the winner in my heart was the Classic Rock for its hearty chocolate chunks and tasteful sprinkle of rock salt

-Starbucks: not mind-blowing, but pretty fine for a sugar addict’s morning pick-me-up since it is actually ALWAYS there.
+Starbucks: not mind-blowing, but pretty fine for a sugar pick-me-up since it is really ALWAYS there.
 Alternatively, just down with coffee

 Schmackary’s: very sweet, yet very beautiful.
 Fudgy, soft, and rich but go easy on portions because these cookies will sugar you out fast